 Steampunk Jelly Bean Dispenser

-If you follow my blog, you will know that besides DIY I also love to do mixed media art.
-I am always on the lookout for interesting items that I can turn into unique home decor by giving them a mixed media art makeover.
-On a recent visit to our local markets, I spotted this jelly bean dispenser in one of the junk boxes.
-I knew straight away I would be giving, this jelly bean dispenser a steampunk makeover.
+If you follow my blog, you will know that besides DIY, I also love creating mixed media assemblage art.
+I am always on the lookout for interesting items that can be turned into unique home décor pieces by giving them a mixed media makeover.
+On a recent visit to my local markets, I came across a quirky jelly bean dispenser in a junk box.
+The moment I saw it, I knew this jelly bean dispenser was destined for a steampunk makeover.
+With a bit of imagination, embellishments, and paint, I transformed this ordinary piece into a statement steampunk jelly bean dispenser that looks right at home on a bar counter.

 DIY Steampunk jelly bean dispenser